E. James Small

 dark, and is usually a lower wattage light or placed

-much further away from the model, or a white card is
+much further away from the model, or a large white

 Pterodactyl model above was shot with the simplest